 An often overlooked critical step, a follow-up is an easy way to set yourself apart and show your enthusiasm for the organization and position.
 If someone said they would follow-up with you, adhere to their timeline.
 Follow-up a week after submitting the application using one of the following methods:

 Email

-- The email should be quick and concise. - Explain to the employer that you are checking to see if they received your application and reinforce a couple of awesome things about yourself that are aligned with the position. - Review the email before you send it.
-If there are spelling or grammatical errors, the follow-up could have adverse effects.
+- The email should be quick and concise.

+- a couple of awesome things about yourself that are aligned with the position.

+- have adverse effects.

 Phone